MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 ### Hamburger icon

-- [ ] Hamburger icon doesn't do anything for initial page load - menu initializes expanded. **How can the mobile menu be hidden by default, but visible for desktop users?**
+- ~~Hamburger icon doesn't do anything for initial page load - menu initializes expanded.~~

-- [ ] Does hamburger need to be more prominent?
-With a border?
+- ~~Does hamburger need to be more prominent?
+With a border?~~

 ### Toggle icons